 First off: Nusa Lembongan is a tiny island to visit when compared to traveling Bali.
 Exploring it shouldn’t be a problem at all, even for day trippers.

-The question is: how do you want to travel around Nusa Lembongan?
+The question is: how to get around Nusa Lembongan?

 There are a couple of ways: